benhannafin/gleesons-pub-sales-analytics-dashboard/README.md

 I created it to answer basic business questions and introduce simple analytics into a business that previously had none.

-The main aim was to make sales data easier to understand and use it to support real product decisions.
+The main aim was to make sales data easier to understand and use it to support decisions within the pub.

 The dashboard was originally built using real POS sales data from Gleesons.
 For privacy reasons, the real dataset is not included in this public repository.
-A simulated dataset is included instead to show how the dashboard works.
+A simulated dataset is included to show how the dashboard works.

 ## Why Did I Build This?